 I will not let this month pass without ever publishing a post on one of perhaps Iloilo's priceless milestones.
 On the 25th of August this year, a very important figure called the Lin-ay sang Iloilo [very symbolic of every Ilonggo's aspirations, rich culture and industrious people] had been unveiled to the public on the same day of the city's celebration of its 74th Charter Day.

 Forgive me.
 This is the nearest shot I got.
-I don't think it's pretty cool climbing up to the top
+I don't think it's pretty cool climbing up to the top with all the carpenters and foremen looking at you while you take shots.
+Haha. |

 This was the only information I gathered after careful listening and watching while the local news were being aired that day...